fusionlanguage/fut/ci.md

 Ć is a language for programmers with vast experience in several languages.
 Ć follows the [Principle of least astonishment (POLA)](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 The syntax is akin to C#.
-In fact, C# syntax highlighting works quite well for Ć (not perfectly, though).
+In fact, C# syntax highlighting works quite well for Ć.
 However, Ć is not a C# clone or a subset of it.
 The differences stem from the need to have _completely automated_ translation to _efficient_ C and JavaScript code in particular.